-In Lindy Hop the leader initiates the conversation.
+Traditionally, in Lindy Hop the leader initiates the 'dance conversation' and the follow...follows.
 But if the leader asks all the questions, and the follower only gives short, expected answers, it will be a rather boring conversation.
-In the start, it may be like this as you’re both learning this new language.
-But already from early on we teach and encourage both people in both roles to listen to each other as well as the music, add on to, and continue the conversation.
-In this way, the dance really becomes an interaction between two people.
+From early on, we teach people to dance both roles and switch roles, and we continue to encourage people in both roles to listen to each other, in addition to the music.
+In this way, the dance really becomes an interaction between two people and the music.